skyscopetech/duckdb-ui-remote-docker/README.md

 # DuckDB UI Remote

-A Docker container that provides secure remote access to the DuckDB UI through HAProxy with SSL termination.
+A Docker container that provides remote access to the DuckDB UI through HAProxy with SSL termination.

 <!-- ./docs/demo.gif -->